ras0q/obsidian-litecite/README.md

 # Obsidian LiteCite

 A lightweight Obsidian plugin that creates citation notes from a BibTeX / BibLaTeX file.

-While this plugin might seem like a "re-invention of the wheel" for the [Citations] plugin, the it is no longer actively maintained.
+While this plugin might seem like a "re-invention of the wheel" for the [Citations] plugin, it is no longer actively maintained.
 I've developed this new plugin to be **lighter, simpler, and faster**.

 It leverages **Eta** as its templating engine and uses a **custom-built parser** for BibTeX entries.

 This plugin is based on the [ras0q/obsidian-plugin-deno-template] template.